-The Town shall protect and preserve its prehistoric historic, and archaeological resources.
+The Town shall protect and preserve its prehistoric, historic, and archeological resources.
 The measurement of this objective shall be the extent to which such resources are protected, and the degree to which the following policies are implemented.

 The Town shall continue to update the list of historic structures existing landmarked properties and those under consideration.